mchengny/Speaker-Diarization/Challenge.md

 - [1st] [*Microsoft Speaker Diarization System for the Voxceleb Speaker Recognition Challenge 2020*](https://ieeexplore.ieee.org/document/9413832)

   - Assuming the maximum number of talking speakers is two, continuous speech separation (CSS) separates the audio into two channels to remove the overlapped segments in a single channel.

-  - Segmental Speaker Embedding Extraction for every single channel, speaker clustering for two channels together to give the diarization result from one system
+  - Segmental Speaker Embedding Extraction for every single channel, speaker clustering for two channels together to give the diarization result from one system.
-  - Ensemble multiple diarization systems with different front-end/back-end components
+  - Ensembling multiple diarization systems with different front-end/back-end components.